pankaja-shree/mongo101/readme.md

 * `next` is a function passed in by the Express with req and res objs to handle errors.

 * `next` is called with error obj, it Looks for `errorHandler()` middleware registered in the code and runs it.

+## Week 2: CRUD

+### Create

+* `db.movies.insertOne(object)` - inserts the object to movies collection.

+* `insertMany(objects)` - for multiple entries, prevents duplicate documents (those with same underscore id) by default and stops the insert operation after throwing `duplicate key error`.

+* `insertMany(objects, {"ordered" : false})` - when duplicate documents are found, it skips them and completes the insert operation for the rest of the entries, instead of stopping once the error is encountered.